Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Preliminaries

 and $X = , \Psi_- = $.
-We make the assumption that the user has access to one trajectory of the system, which is used to compute the control law by means of data-driven control methods. \begin{assumption} The user has available one input-state trajectory $\mathcal{D}=(U_-,X)$ where the input has length $T$.
-Furthermore, the data satisfies the rank condition $\rank \Psi_-=n+m$. \end{assumption} This is a standard assumption in data-driven control, which can be guaranteed for noise-free systems by choosing a persistently exciting input signal of order $n+1$ \cite{willems2005note}.
+We make the assumption that the user has access to one trajectory of the system, used for identification or data-driven control. \begin{assumption} The data $\mathcal{D}=(U_-,X)$ available to the user consists of one input-state trajectory of length $T$.
+Furthermore, the data satisfy the rank condition $\rank \Psi_-=n+m$. \end{assumption} This is a standard assumption in data-driven control, and it can be guaranteed for noise-free systems by choosing a persistently exciting input signal of order $n+1$ \cite{willems2005note}.